 From bar 19.

-The tone colour, enticing suspensions and sinewy movements of the latter all paint a picture of temptation and perhaps even the slithering of the serpent of Eden.
+The tone colour, enticing suspensions and sinewy movements all paint a picture of temptation and perhaps even the slithering of the serpent of Eden.
 Nevertheless, in the midst of hesitation and enticement, the soul (soprano) remains tranquil, certain and steadfast.

 The tenor recitative is short and blunt, a simple plea for death to arrive swiftly and end all suffering and anguish.
 It has a moment of genuine pathos at the thought of the ending of personal distress (bars 3-4).
 Its final (dominant) chord of A leads us directly into the aria with which it is paired.